-The Marble River Trail provides access to the river those who come to watch the salmon spawning in the fall.
-There is an awesome Salmon spawning viewing area near the trail head and also at Bear Falls.
+The Marble River Trail provides access to the river to those who come to watch the salmon spawning in the fall.
+There is an awesome Salmon spawning viewing area near the trailhead and also at Bear Falls.
 There is a fish ladder located at Bear Falls, about half ways down the river.
 Black bears use the park, especially during salmon spawning season.
 Please be bear aware and be careful.
 This trail is one of the best mountain biking trails on the north island.

-The park is a great destination for angling, including fly fishing on the river and tidal water fishing in the marine portion of the park.
-The most popular fly fishing location, known as the Emerald Pools, is located at the end of the trail.
+The park is a great destination for angling, including fly-fishing on the river and tidal water fishing in the marine portion of the park.
+The most popular fly-fishing location, known as the Emerald Pools, is located at the end of the trail.